laksh97/Flutter_Bloc/README.md

 A new Flutter project.

 Getting Started
-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application with BLOC pattern for a login screen with validations.

 A few resources to get you started if this is your first Flutter project: